NeuroVault/NeuroVault/README.md

 2. Clone your fork to your computer: `git clone https://github.com/<your_username>/NeuroVault`
 3. Install docker >= 1.6 (If you are using OS X you'll also need boot2docker)
 4. Install docker-compose >= 1.2
-  5. If you are using OS X and homebrew this can be achieved by: `brew update && brew install docker boo2docker docker-compose`
+  5. If you are using OS X and homebrew steps 3 and 4 can be achieved by: `brew update && brew install docker boot2docker docker-compose`
 6. Make sure your docker daemon is running (on OS X: `boot2docker init && boot2docker up`)

 ### Running the server